This post is sponsored by GPSmyCity. As always, all opinions shared are my own.

 On an Apple device, GPSmyCity is a single app with in-app purchases.
 On an Android device, you’ll want to download the specific GPSmyCity app for your destination such as New Orleans Map and Walks or Traverse City Map and Walks.
 Then you can use in-app purchases to upgrade from the free articles to the GPS-guided version.

 Once the app is downloaded, you’ll find thousands of travel articles to read.
 For free!
 If you allow the app to use your location, it will automatically pull up articles for cities near you.
-I’m home in Grand Rapids and just downloaded the GPSmyCity app to my iPhone.
-Opening the app while home in West Michigan, I see articles for nearby travel destinations including Ann Arbor, Milwaukee, Chicago, and even my own article about my college town, Mount Pleasant.
+I’ve downloaded the GPSmyCity app to my iPhone.
+Opening the app while home in West Michigan, I see articles for nearby travel destinations including Ann Arbor, Lansing, Chicago, and even my own article about my favorite restaurants in Grand Rapids.

-When I click into my travel article about Mount Pleasant, I see “GO THERE” in a bold orange-red colored box embedded into my article.
-By tapping on “GO THERE,” a new page opens in the app prompting me to upgrade for $1.99 to see all the restaurants and attractions in the article on a map that is available to me while offline and to get travel routes by foot, car, or bicycle to the places mentioned in the article.
+When I click into my article about Grand Rapids restaurants, I see “GO THERE” in a bold orange-red colored box embedded into my article.
+By tapping on “GO THERE,” a new page opens in the app prompting me to upgrade for $1.99.
+This upgrade allow me to see all the restaurants in the article on a handy map.
+Plus, that map is available to me while offline.
+Additionally, the upgrade provides travel routes by foot, car, or bicycle to the places mentioned in the article.

 Once you’ve upgraded an article to a GPS-guided version, you won’t need to connect to the Internet to use the map or GPS-guided routes.